Defend Yourself Online: 20+ Free Easy-to-Use Tools to Detect Scams, AI Content, and Security Threats

 Safe Browsing Tools

-Similar to VirusTotal, URLScan.io offers a quick view of URLs and includes other features that are worth exploring. [urlscan.io](https://urlscan.io)
+• urlscan.io – Similar to VirusTotal, URLScan.io provides a quick view of URLs and includes additional features worth exploring.

 Scam Checkers

-- **Scam Advisor:** Get information on websites, phone numbers, cryptocurrencies, and Bank Account Numbers (IBAN). [scamadviser.com](https://www.scamadviser.com)
+• scamadviser.com – Scam Advisor provides information on websites, phone numbers, cryptocurrencies, and Bank Account Numbers (IBAN).

-- **Australia:** The Australian government has launched a site to protect its citizens from scams.
-Other governments should take note. [scamwatch.gov.au](https://www.scamwatch.gov.au)
+• scamwatch.gov.au – The Australian government has launched a site to protect its citizens from scams.
+Other governments should take note.
+Well done, Australia!

 Expand Short URLs